RSGCReports/RSGCServer/README.md

 `npx ts-node <file location>` to execute CRUD operation code in the file.

 `npx prisma migrate dev --name <any migration name>` to migrate your schema.prisma file to target database.
-Because prisma make a shadow database (temporary) every time to make sure db is sync, use `npx prisma db push` if you don’t have right to make another database (no benefit from shadow database)
+Because prisma make a shadow database (temporary) every time to make sure database is sync, use `npx prisma database push` if you don’t have right to make another database (no benefit from shadow database)

-`npx prisma studio` to start prisma studio, the visual editor UI for db.
+`npx prisma studio` to start prisma studio, the visual editor UI for database.